A New Unexpected Arrival

 "What?" she said innocently.

-Kate touched him, a preadatory smile gracing her features, but unlike all others – with the exception of Bella, of course – Harry didn't fall under the power of her gift.
+Kate touched him, a predatory smile gracing her features, but unlike all others – with the exception of Bella, of course – Harry didn't fall under the power of her gift.
 He wasn't immune, of that she was certain.
 His face was screwed up in pain but he managed to battle through the pain and he turned Kate's palm upwards so it was facing the ceiling.
-He kept a hold of her hand and to the shock of everyone, especially Kate; electricity flowed from her hand creating a ball in the centre of her palm.
-The longer Harry held on, the larger the ball grew until it was bigger than her palm.
+He kept a hold of her hand and to the shock of everyone, especially Kate; electricity flowed from her hand creating a ball in the center of her palm.
+The longer Harry held on, the larger the ball grew until it was bigger than her hand.
 Then, without warning, Harry shoved Kate's hand toward the window and the ball of electricity smashed through and headed straight for the trees beyond.

-"Reparo," murmured Harry, and the broken widow began to levitate into its place like a jigsaw before sealing itself shut once more.
+"Reparo," murmured Harry, and the broken window began to levitate into its place like a jigsaw before sealing itself shut once more.
 The vampires surrounding Harry and Kate were looking at them in amazement and awe.

 "How did you do that!"
 Gaped Kate, utterly shocked at what Harry had just helped her accomplish.

 "It's what you could be capable of," said Harry simply.
 "You've just never thought your power could extend beyond your body."